ExaWorks/warmable-function-calls/README.md

 print(increase_count()) # Returns 2 because the first call changed the global
 ```

 We will use this mechanism a few different ways to preserve expensive-to-get state between calls.

-> Note: See [`demonstrate-globals.ipynb`](./demonstrate_globals.ipynb) for a live demonstration.
+See [`demonstrate-globals.ipynb`](./demonstrate_globals.ipynb) for a live demonstration.

+These globals have a few limitations.
+For one, they do not stay if the worker process is restarted.
+Some workflow tools (e.g., [Work Queue](https://cctools.readthedocs.io/en/latest/work_queue/)) restart the worker between function calls to avoid interference between tasks and Python's [`ProcessPoolExecutor`](https://docs.python.org/3/library/concurrent.futures.html#concurrent.futures.ProcessPoolExecutor) lets us configure whether to keep workers alive.
+Multiple workers on the same node will also have to initialize themselves because they do not share memory (in most cases).
+Beyond these limitations, the techniques described here work with many kinds of workflow systems.

 ## Some other ground-work